 - Bake cupcakes in pre-heated oven for 12-14 minutes.
 Watch cupcakes carefully.
 The cupcakes are baked when the tops have a slight dome and the tops no longer appears moist in the center.
 The edges should be golden brown.

-- Add powdered sugar one cup at a time, while slowly blending.
+- Add powder sugar, one cup at a time, while the mixer is running.

 PIN IT NOW to save for later!